 Caged: A New Writing Night - Uncaged Theatre

-Scratch night consisting of four 15-minute extracts, of pre-fringe shows, exploring what it means to be caged and asking if freedom is ever possible.
+Scratch night consisting of four 15-minute extracts exploring what it means to be caged and asking if freedom is ever possible.

 Apr 22: Sold out one night performance at Burdall’s Yard, Bath which lead to the development of future scratch nights for early careers creatives.
 Hand written feedback gained from audience members.